laravel/docs/passport.md

     PASSPORT_PERSONAL_ACCESS_CLIENT_ID=client-id-value
     PASSPORT_PERSONAL_ACCESS_CLIENT_SECRET=unhashed-client-secret-value

-Next, you should register these values by placing the following calls to `Passport::personalAccessClientId` and `Passport::personalAccessClientSecret` within the `boot` method of your `AuthServiceProvider`:
+Next, you should register these values by placing a call to Passport::personalAccessClient within the `boot` method of your `AuthServiceProvider`:

     /**
      * Register any authentication / authorization services.